Healing Through Remembrance

 Smokey

 Our beloved cat Smokey went peacefully over the Rainbow Bridge on 2/5/22.
-He was a very healthy boy right up until he was diagnosed with a progressive malignant tumor under his tongue in January, 2022.
+He was a very healthy boy right up until he was diagnosed with a progressive malignant tumor under his tongue in January 2022.
 It was a shock to all of us to have to come to terms that he was not going to recover from it, especially since he was healthy up until that point.
-We didn’t want him to be put through additional pain avoiding the inevitable so we made the heartbreaking decision to end his suffering.
+We didn’t want him to be put through additional pain, avoiding the inevitable, so we made the heartbreaking decision to end his suffering.
 He was not just a cat but a very important member of our family.
-He was with us through many trials and tribulations since we adopted him in December, 2007 at the age of 3 1/2.
-He was especially important to his human dad, ever since the freak October snow storm in 2011 where he would cuddle up against him all the time to keep warm.
+He was with us through many trials and tribulations since we adopted him in December 2007 at the age of 3 1/2.
+He was especially important to his human dad ever since the freak October snowstorm in 2011, where he would cuddle up against him all the time to keep warm.
 From then on, he and his human dad were inseparable.
-He was a constant source of companionship and love to us as we were to him and we all now have a whole in our hearts since he passed.
+He was a constant source of companionship and love to us as we were to him, and we all now have a hole in our hearts since he passed.
 He will never be forgotten and in our hearts forever!

 Lisa, Rich & Nick Parenteau